ClementOLIVIER/devops_pipeline/README.md

 Experimenting a full devops pipeline.

 The idea is to:
-- Runner a streamlit application inside a docker container
+- Run a Streamlit application inside a docker container
 - Implement a GitLab Flow with main and production branches
 - Deploy the production branch with fly.io
-- Automatize deployment of the production branch with a Github Action workflow
+- Automatize the deployment of the production branch with a Github Action workflow

 Application feature:
 - Authentification
-- Run a dummy function (that prints anything)
+- Tab1: Run a dummy function (that prints anything)
+- Tab2: Run a dice game

 ## Credentials
 **Username**: clementolivier